MaddiFurr/MPCSC/README.md

 # Maddi's Personal Computer Specification Checker (MPCSC)

 This Python script gathers comprehensive information about your computer system, including CPU, GPU, storage, memory, and network details, and presents it in a user-friendly format.
+It also generates a visually appealing image with graphs and charts summarizing the system diagnostics.

 I honestly wrote this so that I can ask friends for their system specs without having to walk them through gathering it.
 The nice discord formatting makes things easier.
 Also it means I don't have to give them User Benchmark!